janscience/adaptationprimer/meanvariance/README.md

 ## Adaptation to the variance

+Many neurons show responses that are invariant to the variance of a stimulus (Brenner et al., 2000, Fairhall et al., 2001, Kastner and Baccus, 2004).
 Applying the thresholding and the divisive adaptation model to the stimulus from above
 ``` py
 stimulus[stimulus<0.0] = 0.0     # thresholding
 rate, adapt = divisive_adaptation(time, stimulus, taua=0.3, slope=0.1)